Words Don’t Express My Meaning …

 Your death could not kill our love for you

-Art, death, cinema is the subject of 2HB, and the motifs stack up like picture frames: late-night detail (Two people, romantic/Smoky nightclub situation/ your cigarette traces a ladder/white jacket black tie wings too).
+Art, death and cinema is the subject of 2HB, and the motifs move across the eye like frames of moving film: late-night detail (Two people, romantic/Smoky nightclub situation/ your cigarette traces a ladder/white jacket black tie wings too).
 The imagery is straight out of a F. Scott Fitzgerald novel.
-And direct references to the film populate the lyric: Here’s looking at you, kid/Ideal love flies away now/You gave her away to the hero all beautifully represent the film and its final scene, the foggy airport runway denouement.
+And direct references to the film populate the lyric: Here’s looking at you, kid/Ideal love flies away now/You gave her away to the hero all beautifully represent the film and its final scene, the foggy airport runway denouement:

 Long time since we’re together